 Smaller regionally based charities often suffer from donor fatigue after major disasters.
 In the United States, for example, many people donated to victim's funds after the 2001 terrorist attacks.
 Although their funds certainly helped someone somewhere, their donations took money out of their communities, and many small charities reported a downturn in donations for the fourth quarter of 2001 as a result.

 In other instances, people grow frustrated with constant appeals for donation.
-Charities which constantly send out mailers, hold phone drivers, and use other tactics to ask for donations can tap out the patience of their potential donors, who start to feel irritated, rather than philanthropic.
+Charities which constantly send out mailers, hold phone drives, and use other tactics to ask for donations can tap out the patience of their potential donors, who start to feel irritated, rather than philanthropic.
 Many charities try to stick to one major campaign a year for this reason, although donations are of course welcome year round.

 Finally, some donors grow frustrated when they donate to charities and nothing seems to happen, or when the charity seems to be really mismanaged.
 Constant changes in staff, campaign approaches, and management are all signs that a charity may be in trouble, and donors may prefer to send their funds to causes which actually seem to be working.
 This can be frustrating for nascent charities, which are unable to do any good work because they don't have enough funds.